 As a visiting lecturer, Moritz Brake teaches a course on ‘Maritime Security and Strategy’ at the University of Bonn, Germany.

-Link to Moritz Brake’s profile as an author at the Deutsches Maritimes Kompetenz Netzwerk: https://www.dmkn.de/author/moritz-brake/
+Find out more about Moritz Brake’s work as an author at the Deutsches Maritimes Kompetenz Netzwerk.

 German Naval Diplomacy in the 21st Century